-In most cases, gonorrhoea is a common infection and it does not even cause any symptoms.
+Most of the times gonorrhea is considered an ordinary infection and it does not even cause any symptoms.
 Nevertheless, treatment is necessary so that to avoid serious and irreversible damages.
-Abstaining from sex, using a condom if you do have sexual contact and being in a mutually monogamous relationship are the best ways to prevent this sexually transmitted disease.
+Best ways of prevention are the use of a condom during sexual intercourse, keep a monogamous relationship as well as to abstain from any sexual activity.

-Genital tract.
-Men usually present symptoms including painful urination, pus-like discharge from the tip of the penis, and pain or swelling in one testicle.
-Women usually present symptoms including increased vaginal discharge, painful urination, vaginal bleeding between periods, as well as after vaginal intercourse, pain in the abdominal and pelvic areas.
+Genital tract: Men usually present symptoms including pus-like discharge from the tip of the penis, painful urination, and swelling or pain in one testicle.
+Women usually present symptoms including painful urination, increased vaginal discharge, vaginal bleeding between periods, pain in the abdominal and pelvic areas, as well as vaginal bleeding after vaginal intercourse.

-Rectum.
-Common symptoms include anal itching, pus-like discharge from the rectum, spots of bright red blood on toilet tissue and/or irritation during bowel movements.
+Rectum: Common symptoms include pus-like discharge from the rectum, anal itching, irritation during bowel movements and/or spots of bright red blood on toilet tissue.

-Eyes.
-When gonorrhoea affects the eyes, it may cause eye pain, sensitivity to light, and pus-like discharge from one or both eyes.
+Eyes: When gonorrhea affects the eyes, it may cause sensitivity to light, pus-like discharge from one or both eyes and eye pain.

-Throat.
-In this case, symptoms may include a sore throat and swollen lymph nodes in the neck.
+Throat: In this case, symptoms may include swollen lymph nodes in the neck and a sore throat.

 When to visit the dermatologist

-You should arrange an appointment to see your dermatologist-venereologist if you notice signs or symptoms, such as burning sensation during urination or pus-like discharge from the penis, vagina or rectum.
+You should arrange an appointment to see your dermatologist-venereologist if you notice symptoms or signs such as burning sensation during urination or pus-like discharge from the vagina, the penis, or the rectum.
 It is also necessary to visit your doctor if your sexual partner reveals that s/he has chlamydia, as it may be necessary for you to take antibiotic medication even if you have no symptoms.
 If you do not follow the treatment it is possible to re-infect your partner once his/her treatment is completed.

-Gonorrhoea is caused by the bacterium Neisseria gonorrhoea.
-Usually the bacterium is transmitted from one person to another during sexual contact, including oral, anal or vaginal intercourse.
+Gonorrhea is caused by the Neisseria gonorrhea bacterium.
+Usually, the bacterium is transmitted during sexual intercourse, including vaginal, anal or oral intercourse.

-If gonorrhoea remains untreated it can lead to significant complications, including the following:
+IIf gonorrhoea remains untreated it may lead to severe complications, including the following:

-Infertility in women.
-Gonorrhoea can spread into the uterus and fallopian tubes, causing pelvic inflammatory disease, which may result in scarring of the tubes, greater risk of pregnancy complications and infertility.
-Pelvic inflammatory disease is a serious infection that requires immediate treatment.
+Infertility in women: Gonorrhoea is possible to spread into the fallopian tubes and the uterus causing pelvic inflammatory disease, which will probably result in greater risk of pregnancy complications, infertility and scarring of the tubes.
+Pelvic inflammatory disease is a severe infection and immediate treatment is mandatory.

 Complications in babies.
 Babies who contract gonorrhoea from their mothers during birth can develop blindness, sores on the scalp and infections.